-Employment of Twin Cities planning area residents increased 2.5 percent over the past year.
-After a decline during the Great Recession, the area has experienced fairly steady employment growth since the start of 2010.
+Employment of Twin Cities planning area residents increased 0.5 percent over the past year.
+After a decline during the Great Recession, the area has experienced fairly steady employment growth since the start of 2010, but employment gains are starting to level out as the region experiences effective full employment.